 We support the creation of new enterprises or units, the development of new products or provision of new services, an increase in production capacity or the complete restructuring of an existing enterprise’s entire production process:

-- the purchase of machinery and equipment and the intangible assets needed for their use, including connection to a network or the modification of an existing network connection
+- the purchase of machinery and equipment and the intangible assets needed for their use

 - applying for the primary protection of intellectual property resulting from the development of a new product

 - development of processes related to the enterprise’s product or service

 - preparing an assessment of the ‘do no significant harm’ principle and climate proofing

 What will change in the company?

 The company’s competitiveness will increase

 The value added of a product or service will increase

 New and maintained job positions in Ida-Viru County

 Assistance for applicant